Thunkzin/ECS150-Project-2/REPORT.md

 # ECS150_Project#2: User-level thread libray

 ## Summary
-This program is a basic `user-level thread` library that provides an interface for applications to create and run independent threads concurrently.
-This library also provides features such as semaphores, preemption, timer, and signal handlers to make sure the two threads do not encounter any `race conditions` and synchronize with each other.
+This program is a basic `user-level thread` library that provides an interface forapplications to create and run independent threads concurrently.

+This library alsoprovides features such as semaphores, preemption, timer, and signal handlers tomake sure the two threads do not encounter any `race conditions` and synchronize witheach other.

 The `queue` API is implemented to manage the execution order of the threads.

 The `uthread` API is used to create and manage threads at the user levels.

 The `semaphores` API is used to synchronize access to shared resources between threads.

 `Preemption` is a feature that allows the OS to interrupt a running thread and switch to another thread.

 ## Phase 1: queue API
 The queue API we implemented uses a linked list data structure to achieve a FIFO method where data is enqueued one after another.
 First, we declare a struct to store the nodes' data `element_data_address` and the address of the next node`next_element` using the pointers.
 The first element in the linked list is called `first` and the last element is called `last.`

 The function `queue_create()` allocates an empty queue dynamically using `malloc`.
 Since the data size is unknown, we use malloc to prevent the error of running out of memory when creating a new queue.
 The queue is initially empty and there is no data stored inside.
 So, we set its `queue_size` to be zero and the first and last pointers of the queue to point to NULL.
 The function `queue_destroy()` deallocates the memory created for the queue from the heap.
 If the queue is non-empty, it will free the memory consumed by the queue using `free(queue)` and otherwise, it will return -1.

 When a thread calls `queue_enqueue()` function, it is added to the very end of the queue.
-When a thread calls `queue_dequeue()`function, the queue removes the first (oldest) thread in the queue and stores its data in the memory pointed by @data.
+When a thread calls `queue_dequeue()`function, the queue removes the first (oldest) thread in the queue and stores its data in the memory pointed by
+@data.

 The function `queue_delete()`is responsible for deleting the oldest thread in the queue that contains the pointer data which is passed as the function’s arguments.
 We use a while loop to iterate through every item in the queue to find the data.
-If the data is found, it will delete the data by using `free(current)` and -1 if it fails.
+If the data is found, it will delete the data by using `free (current)` and -1 if it fails.

 The function `queue_iterate()` provides a way to call a function within its own.
 It has two parameters: `queue` to iterate over and `func` to be called on each item of the queue.
 The function iterates starting from the oldest up until the newly added item using if statement.

 ### Phase 2: uthread API
 The uthread API library in this program creates a new threads, and store each